-For more information on using the Google Cloud Platform Console, see API Console Help.
+For more information on using the Google Cloud Platform Console, see Google Cloud Platform Console Help.

 Restricting an API key

 Google Maps Platform APIs are available for web browsers, Android or iOS apps, and via HTTP web services.
 APIs in any platform can use a generic (unrestricted) API key.
 You can optionally add a restriction (for example, HTTP referrer) to the API key.
 Once restricted, a key will only work on platforms that support that type of restriction.

 Tip: Before moving your app or website to production, you should secure your API key.
 Keys for the Maps Embed API use the HTTP referrers (web sites) key restriction.
 Learn more about keys and credentials.

 To add web browser restrictions to an existing, generic API key, do the following:

 - Go to the Credentials page of the Google Cloud Platform Console.

 - Select the project that contains the API key you want to edit.